Unlocking Efficiency: Serverless PDF Processing Architectures

 • Reducing function duration: Minimize execution time through code optimization.
 Shorter execution times directly translate to lower costs.

 • Leveraging reserved concurrency: Reserve concurrency for critical workflows.
-This ensures consistent performance and avoids unexpected throttling, as mentioned in AWS Whitepaper.
+This ensures consistent performance and avoids unexpected throttling.
+You can typically configure reserved concurrency within your FaaS platform's settings, guaranteeing a certain number of concurrent executions for a specific function.

 • Monitoring and usage analysis: Track function invocations and costs to identify optimization opportunities.
 Use CloudWatch or similar tools to pinpoint areas for improvement.